syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 {% endhighlight %}

-## Manual style merging
+## Manual merging

-It is also possible to merge only the requried controls for which theming is needed.
-Here, you have to merge both the common resource and each control style manually as follows.
-Hence SyncfusionThemeDictionary is not required here.
+It is also possible to merge only the required control style dictionaries for which theming is needed.
+Here, it is needed to merge both the common resource and each control style dictionary manually as follows.
+Hence, SyncfusionThemeDictionary is not required here.

 {% highlight xaml %}